 "@type": "Answer",

 "text": "It depends on what is in the collection.
-Non-restricted firearms can go to any licensed Ontario dealer.
-Restricted handguns require restricted authorization.
-Prohibited firearms and 12(6) grandfathered handguns require a dealer with prohibited authorization.
+Non-restricted firearms can go to a licensed Ontario dealer.
+Handguns require a business licensed to handle restricted and prohibited handguns.
+Prohibited firearms require prohibited authorization.
 Mixed collections may need more than one dealer, or one dealer authorized for all classes."

 }